tresoldi/ngesh/docs/readme.rst

 -  trees can be generated according to user-specified parameters such as birth and death ratios (and the death ratio can be set to zero, resulting in a birth-only tree)
--  trees will have random topologies and, if necessary, random branch-lengths
+-  trees will have random topologies and, if desired, random branch-lengths
--  trees can be limited in terms of number of extant leaves, evolution time (as related to the birth and death parameters), or both
+-  trees can be constrained in terms of number of extant leaves, evolution time (as related to the birth and death parameters), or both
 -  non-extant leaves can be pruned from birth-death trees
 -  speciation events default to two descendants, but the number of